IntelPython/numba-dpex/docs/user_guides/kernel_programming_guide/reduction.rst

 .. note::

-    numba-dppy does not yet provide any analogue to the ``numba.cuda.reduce`` decorator for writing a reduction kernels.
-Such a decorator will be added in future releases.
+    numba-dppy does not yet provide any analogue to the ``numba.cuda.reduce`` decorator for writing kernel reductions.
+    Such decorator will be added in future releases.

 Full examples
 -------------